joayo13/joayo13/README.md

 ## About Me
-Hey, I'm Jordan.
 When I'm not coding you can find me playing video-games or making some (dumpster?)fire beats in FL Studio.
-I also have an addiction to movie theatre popcorn.

-## Currently Learning 🧠
-- Svelte/SvelteKit
-- TypeScript
-- Godot Game Engine

 ## Web Dev Skills 📚

 - **Front-End**:
-  - Javascript/Typescript
-  - HTML
+  - Typescript
   - CSS/SASS/Tailwind
   - ReactJS
   - Svelte/SvelteKit

 - **Back-End**:
   - Node/Express
+  - MongoDB
   - Firebase
-  - MongoDB

-- **DevOps**:
-  - Version Control (Git)
-  - Deployment (Heroku, Netlify, AWS)
-  - Continuous Integration/Continuous Deployment (CI/CD)

 ## Projects 🛠️
 Here's some of my new projects you can check out: